Suwałki Region: World War I

 During World War I, the region was captured by the German army and incorporated into Ober Ost.
-According to the German census of 1916, Poles constituted 86.6% of the inhabitants in the Augustów Kreis (district) and 74.2% in the Suwałki Kreis; Lithuanians accounted for 0.3% and 9.6% respectively.
-The Sejny Kreis had a Lithuanian majority of 51%, while Poles made up 43.3% of the population.
+In the German census of 1916, Poles constituted 86.6% of the inhabitants in the Augustów Kreis (district) and 74.2% in the Suwałki Kreis.
+Lithuanians accounted for 0.3% and 9.6% respectively.
+The Sejny Kreis had a Lithuanian majority of 51%.
+Poles made up 43.3% of the population.

 Interwar period

 Poland's sovereignty was restored in the wake of World War I, but its eastern borders were not settled.
-The Suwałki Region was claimed by re-established independent Lithuania based on cultural heritage and later 1920 peace treaty with Soviet Russia.
+The Suwałki Region was claimed by re-established independent Lithuania, based on cultural heritage and later 1920 peace treaty with Soviet Russia.

 In November 1918, the German forces allowed the establishment of Polish civilian administration in the form of the Provisional Citizens' Council (Tymczasowa Rada Obywatelska Okręgu Suwalskiego, TROOS).
-They also permitted elections to the Polish Legislative Sejm, which took place on 16 February 1919.
+They permitted elections to the Polish Legislative Sejm, which took place on 16 February 1919.
 Nevertheless, the German military saw further strengthening of Polish aspirations as disadvantageous and in March 1919 handed control over the area to the Lithuanian Taryba.
 In May 1919, units of the Lithuanian army joined German troops in Suwałki and Sejny.

 In July 1919, the Entente ordered the German army to leave the Suwałki Region, and adopted the Foch Line as a temporary demarcation line between Poland and Lithuania.
 The line left on the Polish side: the counties of Suwałki and Augustów, the town of Sejny, and four communes (gminas) of the Sejny county: Krasnopol, Krasnowo, Berżniki, and Giby.

-The Lithuanian army left the region in July–August 1919 (after the Entente's decision and the Sejny Uprising) and returned again, a year later, during the Polish Army's retreat from advancing Soviets.
+The Lithuanian army left the region in July–August 1919, after the Entente's decision and the Sejny Uprising.
+They returned a year later, during the Polish Army's retreat from advancing Soviets.
 In September 1920, the Poles forced the Lithuanians to withdraw behind the Foch Line.

-The Foch line coincided approximately with the eastern ethnic boundary of Lithuania and evolved into the future Polish–Lithuanian border, which was internationally recognized in 1923 (while being rejected by the Lithuanian government).
+The Foch line coincided approximately with the eastern ethnic boundary of Lithuania.
+It evolved into the future Polish–Lithuanian border, which was internationally recognized in 1923, while being rejected by the Lithuanian government.
 A small ethnically Lithuanian area (north of Sejny (Lithuanian: Seinai) and around Puńsk (Lithuanian: Punskas)) was left under Polish control.
 The Suwałki section of the Polish–Lithuanian border remained unchanged after World War II.